While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 AI for job pricing

-HR practitioners are increasingly turning to AI for market pricing, but many are making a critical mistake.
+HR practitioners are increasingly turning to AI for market pricing, but many are making a critical and unfortunate mistake.

-They’re using free tools like ChatGPT or Google’s AI snippets, which pull salary data from sources like Reddit.
+They’re using free tools like ChatGPT or Google’s AI snippets, which pulls salary data from sites like Reddit.
 Yes, Reddit.
 Not exactly the gold standard for compensation data.

 Purpose-built AI job pricing tools are a completely different story.
-The best use millions of data points from HR-reported salary sources to deliver precise job pricing where traditional market data falls short.
+The best use millions of data points from HR-reported salary sources to deliver precise job pricing when traditional salary sources fall short.

 Say you’re a manufacturer trying to price the role of Digital Identity Manager.
-Traditional market data gives you a handful of matches, but they’re mostly in IT and telecom in more expensive zip codes.
+Traditional market data gives you a handful of matches, but they’re mostly in IT and telecom.
 Matches by your industry and location are scarce.

-Comp professionals typically triangulate data and come up with a rough range.
+Comp professionals typically triangulate data and come up with an approximate salary range.
 But “close enough” frankly isn’t enough.
-Overpayments balloon budgets, while underpayment poses retention risks.
+Overpayment balloons budgets, while underpayment poses retention risks.

 Instead of struggling to find the relevant data, AI first identifies alternative jobs.
 Does an Identity and Access Manager II match your job description?
-Then it delivers exact market pricing with the data cuts you select, such as location, industry, or company size.
+Then it delivers a pinpoint pricing with the data cuts you select, such as location, industry, or company size.

 When the right data isn’t available or doesn’t match, the algorithm adapts.
-Let’s look at some examples of how it solves the thorniest pricing challenges:
+Let’s look at some examples of how AI solves comp experts' thorniest pricing challenges.

 Market pricing in low/no data markets